 Illegal distribution, abuse, or unintended use of prescription drugs.

 - Physicians who routinely prescribe more of a drug than is required by the diagnosis; this usually indicates that a doctor or pharmacist is writing prescriptions for personal gain or non-medical purposes.

 The Drug Investigations Branch has also been instrumental in the state-wide efforts to fight online and illegal out-of-state pharmacies.

-Investigators from the Office of the Attorney General are assigned to the Appalachia HIDTA (High Intensity Drug Trafficking Area) Task Force and Operation UNITE (Unlawful Narcotics Investigations, Treatment and Education), an organization created in 2003 by Kentucky's 5th District Congressman Hal Rogers.
+Investigators from this branch are assigned to the Appalachia HIDTA (High Intensity Drug Trafficking Area) Task Force and Operation UNITE (Unlawful Narcotics Investigations, Treatment and Education), an organization created in 2003 by Kentucky's 5th District Congressman Hal Rogers.